saidinesh5/mxedeployqt/README.md

 optional arguments:
-  -h, --help            show this help message and exit --mxepath MXEPATH     path to mxe installation.
+  -h, --help            show this help message and exit --mxepath MXEPATH     Path to mxe installation.
 (Default: /opt/mxe) --mxetarget MXETARGET
-                        mxe target to use (Default: i686-w64-mingw32.shared) --qtplugins QTPLUGINS
+                        Mxe target to use.
+(Default: i686-w64-mingw32.shared) --qtplugins QTPLUGINS
-                        ; separated list of qt plugins to copy (Default: all Qt plugins)
+                        ; separated list of qt plugins to copy.
+(Default: all Qt plugins)
   --qmlmodules QMLMODULES
                         ; separated list of qml modules to copy.
 (Default autodetected, if qmlrootpath is supplied and
-                        qmlimportscanner is available
+                        qmlimportscanner is available.
   --skiplibs SKIPLIBS   ; separated list of libraries to skip.
 (Default: None) --additionallibs ADDITIONALLIBS
                         ; separated list of libraries to copy.
 (Default: None) --qmlrootpath QMLROOTPATH
-                        Path in the source directory to scan qml files for, for using modules
+                        Path in the source directory to scan qml files for, for using modules.
+  --angle               Force deployment of ANGLE libraries.
+(Default: no)
 ```